Skateside/ariajs/README.md

 A helper library for working with WAI-ARIA attributes, designed to make manipulating them as simple as possible.

+## Open for Beta

+`aria.js` is now open for beta testing.
+If you notice an issue, [please open an issue](https://github.com/Skateside/ariajs/issues).
+If you want to be really awesome, you can always create a pull request.
+I'm looking for certain things during this beta test:

+- Does this library create any noticeable performance hits?
+- Do all features work as expected?
+- Is [the documentation](https://github.com/Skateside/ariajs/wiki) easy to follow?

+This library _should_ be intuitive and the documentation _should_ be easy to understand.
+If this isn't the case, please let me know.

+If you want to contact me without raising an issue, you can find me on Twitter: [@Skateside](https://twitter.com/Skateside).
+I'd love to see how you're using this library or whether you (dis)like any features of it.

 ## Documentation

 The documentation for this library can be found in [the Wiki](https://github.com/Skateside/ariajs/wiki).